Here are a few things that some web designers may not want you to know.

 You need a website designer to create that fantastic new website for your business.
 You have never had the desire and probably don’t have the time to learn HTML, CSS, SEO or anything else required to assemble a professional website.
 That is why you hired a professional in the first place.
 But do you really need to keep paying them afterwards?

 Also, some web designers want to push their own hosting.
 They will suggest and even require in some cases, that you use their hosting instead of one of the many (and usually cheaper) alternatives.
 If your website designer will not create your website unless you use their hosting, or any specific hosting company, then you may need to find a new designer.
 There is no reason that your website cannot be created at one of the many reputable hosting companies that already exist.
-As a matter of fact it makes more sense.
-Suppose you have a “falling out” with your designer?
-What happens to your support?
-Or even worse, what if your web guy gets hit by a truck?
-Who do you turn to?
-In my opinion, it is much smarter in the long term, to use well known and popular hosting companies that can provide great service, regardless of who your designer is, or how your website was built.
+Just be sure to discuss your hosting choice with your web designer to make sure that it is compatible with your new website.
+We offer premium hosting to our clients that has amazing value and plenty of benefits.
+But in no way, do we ever require that our clients use it.

 Something to keep in mind, is that every little thing doesn’t have to cost money.
 I have seen other web design companies charge for almost every simple thing imaginable.
 They offer a low price (or high) and then lots of ridiculous “options”.
 Want a photo gallery?
 Sure, that will be fifty bucks extra!
 Umm..But you can add a highly functional photo gallery to any WordPress based website with just a few clicks and it is absolutely free.
 So why fifty bucks?
 Maybe if you have to customize the code, but most people don’t have these requirements.
 There are many examples of this kind of behavior from designers.
 Just remember that every request shouldn’t cost extra.
 If you feel like your pocket book is slowly being chipped away with every simple request, you might be dealing with the wrong person.
 Be sure to clearly communicate your needs with your designer during your initial conversation.
 Get a quote that covers all of those needs.
 Then you can do some intelligent shopping, to decide who really has the best value for the dollar.